AlreadyBored/nodejs-assignments/assignments/graphql-service/assignment.md

    2.1. npm run test-rule
 3. Solve `n+1` graphql problem with [dataloader](https://www.npmjs.com/package/dataloader).
    You can use only one "findMany" call per loader to consider this task completed.
    It's ok to leave the use of the dataloader even if only one entity was requested.
-But additionally (no extra score) you can optimize the behavior for such cases => +1 db call is allowed per loader.
    3.1. npm run test-loader

 ### Info:
+It is forbidden to add new npm dependencies.
-You should only modify the code inside the folder ./src/routes/graphql.
+You should only modify/add the code inside the folder ./src/routes/graphql.
 You are responsible for using style configs that are in the repository.
 Make sure the important files have not been changed: npm run test-integrity.
 If the test was partially completed, then it is considered not completed.